 Static resources (images, scripts and stylesheets) should be served with proper caching headers.
 On your webserver set cache control and expiry headers, to make sure that a visitor only has to download static resources once.

 Make sure site is loaded in memory

 Many web hosting providers will unload your site from memory if the site has not received a request in several minutes.
 However, this means that the first visitor to your website will experience a long delay, as the server must load everything from scratch, including the database, environment, process and plugins.

 Consider setting up a service or program to periodically ping your website.
-You can set such a service to load a page once in a while, just to make sure that your site stays in memory.
+You can set such a service to load a page once in a while, to make sure your site stays in memory.

 Review your hosting